joshsmith01/eom-designate-primary-post-category/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html<br />

-Allow publishers to designate a primary category for their posts.
+Designate a primary category for posts.
 ## Description ##

-Enhance post category taxonomies with a primary category.
+Enhance post categories by adding a primary category.
 Use this plugin to add a dropdown of categories to the Categories meta box in the Post edit screen.
 Content creators can determine the primary category from that dropdown list.

 ## Installation ##